-During the past three (3) years, Mr Kitney has not served as a director on any other listed company.
+During the past three (3) years, Mr Kitney has served as a director on ASX-listed General Mining Corporation Limited (appointed 20 October 2015; ceased 5 August 2016).

 Company Secretary

 The name of the company secretary of the Company during or since the end of the financial year and up to the date of this report, and the term of their appointment, are provided below.